Compare two cars

 Safety

 The fact that the Hyundai got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-That aside, let's consider some other aspects which affect safety.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, the Korean car offers a considerable difference of 11% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Korean car offers a considerable difference of 11% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Hyundai does have a slight advantage, at least on all of the models level.
-These are the official statistics, while our visitors describe reliability of Hyundai with an average rating of 4.5, and models under the Subaru badge with 4.2 out of 5.
-Independent research findings rank Tucson as average reliability-wise, and Forester is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Korean car rank it on average as 4.8 out of 5, exactly the same as the other one.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that Hyundai does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Hyundai with an average rating of 4.5, and models under the Subaru badge with 4.2 out of 5.
+The same official information place Tucson as average reliability-wise, and Forester is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Korean car rank it on average as 4.7, while the one under the competitor's bonnet gets 4.8 out of 5.

 Performance & Fuel economy